Therapy Resources for Foster and Kinship Families

 Creating a Family has many resources to help you understand what type of therapy is most effective and how to find such a therapist.
 A few of our most recent resources are here:

-Because there is so much overlap in therapy information between foster parenting and adoptive parenting, you can also check out Therapy Resources for Adoptive, Foster, & Kinship Families, located in our Adoption Resources Pages.
-There are more tools and supports listed there to help you find the right match for a foster child as well as an adopted child.
+Because there is so much overlap in therapy information between foster/kinship and adoptive parenting, you can also check out Therapy Resources for Adoptive, Foster, & Kinship Families, located in our Adoption Resources Pages.
+More tools and supports are listed there to help you find the right match for a foster or adopted child.

-Scroll to the very bottom of this page and use the icons to see resources on therapy for children in foster or kinship care in the form of blogs, radio shows/podcasts, tip sheets, fact sheets, and expert Q & A’s.
+Scroll to the very bottom of this page and use the icons to see resources on therapy for children in foster or kinship care in the form of articles, podcasts, and fact sheets.